 Students who waitlist must be diligent in checking their Student Planning tool and SC4 student email account to monitor their progress on the waitlist.
 If/when a student is notified of a waitlisted class permission to register, the student has two days to take action and register for the course.
 Students receiving permission to register who then miss the two day registration window are removed from the waitlist for the class.

 The waitlist option is available during each semester’s registration period through the final payment day for early registrants (visit sc4.edu/admissions/academic-calendar for final payment dates).
-Once the waitlist is ended, any openings in classes during this time are available on a first come, first registered basis.
+Once the waitlist is ended, any openings in classes are available on a first-come, first-registered basis.
 Students must make arrangements for tuition payment at the time of registration.

 SC4 students will not be allowed to register or make adjustments to their class schedules if they do not have a valid address on file with the college or if they have an outstanding balance to the college for tuition or fees.
 A registration restriction will be imposed for students who have been dropped for non-payment twice in the same semester.
 Students who have this registration restriction on their records are required to register in person in Room 214, Main Building.

 If a student wishes to register for a credit-bearing course and receive no credit, the student must indicate “audit” when registering.
 “Audit” means that a student has registered, paid, and is attending a college credit course, but will receive no credit or grade for the course.
 Students auditing a class are still required to meet all course prerequisites.